shy2net/nodejs-angular-starter/README.md

 - `ApiService` - This service wraps the access to the server api.
 It should contain a 'mirror' of the functions that the server has.
 - `AuthService` - This service exposes all of the authentication mechanisem and handles all of the login, including login to the api, obtaining the token and saving the token to a cookie for next refresh.
+- `AuthGuardService` - An auth guard which used the `AuthService` to guard routes.
 - `AppHttpInterceptor` - This provider acts as an interceptor for all of the http requests ongoing.
 It adds the authentication token if provided by the `AuthService` to each request.
 Then it passes the request to the `RequestsService` to handle.
 - `RequestsService` - This service handles all of the requests passing through using the `AppHttpInterceptor`.
 It shows an error toast if an error had occured in one of the requests.
 - `ToastyHelperService` - This service wraps the `ng2-toasty` and allows easier access to the toasty.
-- `AuthGuardService` - An auth guard which used the `AuthService` to guard routes.
 - `AppService` - Holds information about the current user and app related data.
+- `SocialLoginService` - This service is responsible for the whole social authentication (Google and Facebook), it uses `angularx-social-login` module to do so.
+This service can be found under `social-login` module which initializes all of the providers (3rd side authenitations).

 ### Angular components